Imitation Learning with Human Eye Gaze via Multi-Objective Prediction: Discussion

-Another possible avenue for future work is the addition of a one-hot encoded task specifier in the input space of the model, which could aid in training models that learn, like humans, to adapt their attention and behavior according to the task at hand.
-Furthermore, the integration of additional human input modalities to the proposed approach, such as natural language, could similarly be used to condition the model to perform multiple different tasks.
-The combination of gaze and natural language would enable humans to more naturally interact with learning agents, and enable those agents to disambiguate demonstrator behavior and attention dynamics that are otherwise ambiguous because they are pursuant to distinct tasks and goals that could be grounded to language commands.
-The ability to use eye-gaze data to leverage a human's visual attention opens the door to adapting this research to learning unified policies that can generalize across multiple context- and goal-dependent, tasks.
+\newsec{Future work} Future work will include evaluating GRIL in additional environments, as well as to study the use of eye gaze in physical robot experiments.
+We are also excited to leverage eye gaze regularization in other problem settings, for instance multi-task learning and reinforcement learning.
+Another interesting avenue for future work is the addition of more human input modalities to the proposed approach, for instance natural language, to condition the model to perform multiple diverse tasks.
+The ability to use eye gaze data to leverage human visual attention opens the door to adapting this research to learning unified policies that can generalize across multiple human input types, task contexts, and task objectives.